Anghe-Mark-intelligence/heang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently work as an intern,Solution Architect,AI in Industry Project at NVIDIA.
+I am currently work as an intern,Solution Architect,AI in Industry Project at NVIDIA.Simultaneously,i am also a master's student in College of Intelligent Robotics and Advanced Manufacturing,Institute of Trustworthy Embodied AI,Fudan University.My research interests include computer vision,multimedia and embodied AI.

 # 🔥 News